 The following US/OK citizens are eligible for this free service:

-- Blind persons whose visual acuity, as determined by competent authority, is 20/200 or less in the better eye with correcting lenses, or whose widest diameter of visual field subtends an angular distance no greater than 20 degrees;
+- blind persons whose visual acuity, as determined by the competent authority, is 20/200 or less in the better eye with correcting lenses, or the whose widest diameter of visual field subtends an angular distance no greater than 20 degrees;

 AT Services Provided/Covered

 - Oklahoma Telephone Reader: an OLBPH-operated newspaper reading service whereby local articles, ads and other content are made available to patrons via telephone access

 - NFB NEWSLINE: National Federation of the Blind’s telephone reading service providing national and international periodicals, TV listings and job listings.
 The OLBPH serves as a certifier for this program.
 For program details call (866) 504-7300.